Posts Tagged ‘therapy dog registry’

 When it comes to therapy dogs in public spaces, therapy dogs can only be allowed in open areas when that public space has a therapy dog program or is permitted by the official representative of that organization/company, according to the ATD.
 Because these dogs can bring support in care and education facilities, therapy dogs can They also states that the presence of a therapy dog can be overall beneficial to the people around them.
 The ATD says that animal-assisted therapy helps people relax by releasing serotonin, prolactin, and oxytocin in the brain, reducing loneliness, providing comfort, and creating a distraction as a result.
 Physically, therapy dogs can lower blood pressure, diminish physical pain, motivate people, and help with social interaction.
 Because these dogs are not generally allocated to a disabled owner, these dogs can be specially trained to support more than one person through any situation.

-Therapy dogs often work in a variety of environments, some of which can be chaotic such as a school, hospital or disaster area.
-A therapy animal handler has to be able to ensure that their dog will remain alert, calm and responsive to their commands in any situation.
-A therapy dog also has to be able to handle surprises as small children and people suffering from mental health issues may act erratically.
-For example, a therapy dog should remain calm even as a classroom full of excited squealing children approach it, or in a hospital with distracting noises and doctors and nurses bustling back and forth.
-Due to these potentially stressful environments, it is also important that a therapy dog handler takes care to ensure that the therapy dog is not being overworked or stressed, and is given the opportunity for plenty of breaks and periods of rest.
+Therapy dogs often work in various environments, some of which can be chaotic such as a school, hospital, or disaster area.
+A therapy animal handler has to be able to ensure that their dog will remain alert, calm, and responsive to their commands in any situation.
+A therapy dog also has to handle surprises as small children and people suffering from mental health issues may act erratically.
+For example, a therapy dog should remain calm even as a classroom full of excited squealing children approach it or in a hospital with distracting noises and doctors and nurses bustling back and forth.
+Due to these potentially stressful environments, it is also important that a therapy dog handler takes care to ensure that the therapy dog is not being overworked or stressed and is given the opportunity for plenty of breaks and periods of rest.
 A therapy dog should enjoy their work in assisting others.

 Even though dogs are traditionally the most commonly used animal in the therapy world, other species can also perform this important work.
 These include:Cats – Although they may not be as “transportable” as canines, some nursing homes have made cats a permanent part of their elderly care regimen.
 A resident feline at a nursing home can weave in and out of the patient’s rooms and, if the mood strikes, may even choose to stay for a snooze or a snuggle.
 A daily visit from a cat can brighten even the darkest of moods.
 Equine – Horses are being used to help individuals that are dealing with things like drug abuse, learning disabilities or rehabilitation.
 Teaching a person how to trust and interact with a creature such as a horse can have invaluable benefits.
 Small Animals – Guinea pigs and rabbits are also being used for therapy work.
 These small furry animals are easy to manage and can be of great comfort, especially for individuals that may be fearful of dogs and/or cats.
 Do I need an Emotional Support Dog or a Therapy Dog?

 A therapy dog provides comfort for others, but if you are in need of your own comfort animal with you at all times, an emotional support animal (ESA) is probably more appropriate.
-Emotional support animals are a recognized type of assistance animal under federal housing and air travel laws, in addition to various state laws.
-ESAs are protected under the federal Fair Housing Act and the Air Carrier Access Act.
-They are permitted to accompany their owners in residences (even if the building bans pets) and in the cabin during flights, all free of charge.
+Emotional support animals are a recognized type of assistance animal under federal housing laws in addition to various state laws.
+ESAs are protected under the federal Fair Housing Act; they are permitted to accompany their owners in residences (even if the building bans pets) free of charge.

 Emotional support animals are commonly dogs and cats, but they can be any type of small, domesticated animal.
 ESAs do not require any special training – they provide comfort and support for mental health conditions just through their companionship.

 In order to qualify for an emotional support animal, you need a letter of recommendation from a licensed healthcare professional.
-The licensed professional will determine whether you have a condition that qualifies for an emotional support animal, and whether an emotional support animal would help with that condition.
-Emotional support animals are used for a variety of mental health issues such as depression, anxiety, PTSD and phobias.
-If you have an ESA letter, you can submit it to your landlord or airline for accommodation of your emotional support animal.
+The licensed professional will determine whether you have a condition that qualifies for an emotional support animal and whether an emotional support animal would help with that condition.
+Emotional support animals are used for various mental health issues such as depression, anxiety, PTSD, and phobias.
+If you have an ESA letter, you can submit it to your landlord for the accommodation of your emotional support animal.
 Here is a link to a post on how to get an emotional support animal letter.What is the difference between a Service Dog and a Therapy Dog?